-The interior is an excellent example of gothic residence, even though the furniture, weapons and pictures you can admire were brought to this castle in the end of the 19th century.
-The inner courtyard is frescoed with elegant decorations and naturalist patterns, with plants, animals and human figures.
+The interior is a remarkable example of a Gothic residence, although the furniture, weapons and paintings on display were added during the late‑19th‑century restoration.
+The inner courtyard is decorated with elegant frescoes featuring naturalistic motifs of plants, animals and human figures.

-In the inner courtyard you can also admire some menhirs which were found in Lagundo.
-Visiting the chapel, you can see a beautiful wooden statue of St. George and the dragon, and in the Emperor's room there is a 15th- century majolica stove.
-Furthermore an extraordinary collection of musical instruments is exhibited in the castle rooms.
-Nowadays, the castle is also used as a romantic location for marriages.
+In the courtyard you can also admire several menhirs discovered in Lagundo.
+The chapel houses a beautiful wooden statue of St George and the dragon, while the Emperor’s Room contains a precious 15th‑century majolica stove.
+The castle also displays an extraordinary collection of musical instruments.
+Today, the Princely Castle is also used as a romantic venue for civil weddings.

 Tickets